SoftwareDefinedBuildings/XBOSDocs/driver_conventions.md

 * `<namespace>/.../<service name>/+/<interface name>/signal/+`:
   * access to all signals for all instances that expose a given interface

 ## Designing Signals and Slots

+When designing a driver, the question of how to divide up device functionality among signals and slots arises.
+The signal or the slot name is the finest unit of permission granting in BOSSWAVE, so properties of an interface should be grouped into signals or slots depending on how permissions should be bundled.

+For example, consider the [XBOS thermostat interface](//example-thermostat-driver-interface).
+There is a single signal \(`info`\) that publishes all state for an instance of the device.
+We do not divide this data up in any way because thermostat data generally requires the context of the whole device's state to make sense of the data.

+However, there are two slots: `setpoints`, which only grants control over the thermostat's heating and cooling setpoints, and `state`, which grants control for all available device state.
+This division exists because being able to change the thermostat's heating/cooling/off mode and override and fan states constitute a much larger degree of control than changing the setpoint parameters to the control loop.
+We could imagine granting access to the setpoints to more people, and leave access to the full device state for building administrators.